How many credit cards should I have?

 Potential disadvantages of having multiple credit cards can include:

-• More accounts to manage: Having more payment due dates and credit card balances to track might make it more likely for you to miss payments or pay late.
+• More accounts to manage: Having multiple payment due dates and credit card balances to track might make it more likely for you to miss payments or pay late.
 And that can hurt your credit scores.
-Having multiple cards from the same issuer could make managing payments easier, though.

-• Overspending: Creating a budget and spending only what you know you can pay off each month can help keep your credit card spending in check.
-The Consumer Financial Protection Bureau (CFPB) recommends using cash for purchases under $20 and identifying opportunities for using your card less often—for example, when you buy your morning coffee.
+• Overspending: With more than one credit card, it may be tempting to spend beyond your means.
+But creating a budget and spending only what you know you can pay off each month can help keep your credit card spending in check.

 • Impact on your credit scores: When you apply for a new account, your credit scores may take a temporary hit.
 Applying for multiple credit cards in a short period could send the wrong message to lenders.